Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 EU citizens may freely visit other EU countries.
 Otherwise immigration is controlled by any visa or stamp noted in your passport at entry.
 All Schengen zone (see above) is treated as one coherent country; see above for usual conditions of entry.
 Longer term visas are available (residence permits).
-A few countries insist that visas must be obtained before arrival if you are not using "approved means of transport", USA for instance.
-Others countries (Russia, Levant and some African countries) insist on prior permission before arrival.
+A few countries insist that visas must be obtained before arrival if you are not using "approved means of transport" (such as a leisure boat).
+USA is a painful example; you'll be turned away!
+Others countries (Russia, Levant and some African countries) similarly insist on prior permission before arrival.
 Enquire of the appropriate embassy in your home country before your trip.

 Attempts to exit a country or Schengen by "approved means of transport" (ferry, some trains, airlines) by anyone who has overstayed risk a fine, and a passport stamp "not permitted re-entry" for a period of time.
 Those who have no entry stamp will be treated as illegal immigrants, and may be detained.
 There's no such control if you exit by yacht, but if you intend to re-enter Schengen, make sure you record your exits with immigration - otherwise, you clock up an overstay.
 Slightly more detail on this subject.